heijer/raspberry-pi-provisioning/README.md

 # password
 pi_passwd_hased: # put here your hashed password
 ```
 * add an alias for your pi to your ssh config file `~/.ssh/config`.
-Mine looks contains something like this:
+Mine contains something like this:
 ```
 Host rp3b
    HostName <put-here-your-pi-ip-address>